benjitsu/benwhere/_pages/email.md

             </div>
             <div class="row mt-4">
                 <div class="col">
-                    <p class="comment mb-0">This email was sent out to users that had recently submitted a change of address.
-                        It informed them about credit card benefits, and new products, that could benefit them durring a move.
+                    <p class="comment mb-0">This email was sent out to users that had recently submitted a change of address form.
+It informed them about credit card benefits, and new products, that could benefit them during a move.
                         </p>
                 </div>
             </div>